An Economy That Works for All of Us

 But insurance does not work for health care because we all need it throughout our lives.
 Some need little care, but others will need much more, usually due to circumstances beyond our control.

-In America, and in Minnesota, we waste billions of dollars deciding who gets care, how much, and at what price—instead of paying for the care we need.
+In America, and in Minnesota, our system wastes billions of dollars deciding who gets care, how much, and at what price—instead of paying for the care we need.
 Minnesota can lead the nation in moving toward a system where people can choose who provides their health care but don’t have to choose or deal with insurance companies.
-Some call this “single payer,” but that term describes a method rather than an outcome.
-Whatever we call it, we need to remove the barriers between Minnesotans and health care.
+Whether we call this “single payer,” "Medicare for All," or "Universal Health Care," we must remove the barriers between Minnesotans and the health care they need.

 In Minnesota, we can start by getting insurance companies out of our public programs.
 That’s right: Minnesota contracts with insurance companies to cover people on public programs, about 1.1 million Minnesotans.
 These companies then turn around and contract with health care providers to provide care.
 This means that Minnesotans on public programs must still deal with insurance companies and health care providers must deal with multiple insurance companies, even for patients on public assistance.
 This system has been in place for many years—and started with the laudable purpose of using insurance company networks to help people get care.
 Now it mainly adds unnecessary complication and cost to what would otherwise be a “single payer” public system.